-- Take the derivative of various functions.

-- Integrate various functions.

-- Solve application problems using calculus.

-- Graph functions on the coordinate plane.

-- Use arithmetic, algebraic, analytic, or statistical methods to solve equations.

-- Simplify mathematical expressions.

-- Use mathematical models and/or concepts to solve real-world applications.
+- 1. Students will take the derivative of various functions. - 2.
+Students will integrate various functions. - 3.
+Students will solve application problems using calculus. - 4.
+Students will graph functions on the coordinate plane. - 5.
+Students will solve equations using arithmetic, algebraic, analytic, or statistical methods. - 6.
+Students will simplify mathematical expressions.